Birrooo/zoneshare/README.md

-# ZoneShare
+# Birrooo

-ZoneShare IT Student in Security.
+Birrooo IT Student in Security.
 I started developing recently out of my studies in Security, so in the development in C# and C++.

 ## Languages: